Foundations for Christian Peacebuilding

 Some Classroom Topics Include:

-Facilitator: Scott Sotomayor
+Scott Sotomayor

 Over the last decade Scott has led discipleship training schools, worked with refugee communities, led worship times, and taught in various programs around the world.
 He is passionate about deepening our understanding of Jesus’ teachings and furthering Christ’s ministry of reconciliation in all areas of life and society.